Multi-zone deployment

 To ensure that you can plan GDC multi-zone deployments that will support synchronous services when they're released, we provide maximum supported latency for zones within a region.
 This approach lets you confidently choose GDC air-gapped locations knowing whether those zones will be in the same region and, therefore, support synchronous services when available.

 The maximum supported latency is <1ms round-trip time (RTT) at the physical layer between any two zones in a region.
 Because calculating latency at the physical layer requires specialized equipment not available in most instances, this can be approximated by measuring the fiber length between two zones.
-Assuming a ring or mesh topology where each zone has one connection to every other zone, the primary path fiber distance cannot exceed 50 km and the secondary path cannot exceed 100 km.
-These parameters ensure that the maximum physical RTT latency will not exceed 1ms even in a failure scenario.
+As long as the primary and secondary path fiber length does not exceed 100 km when using modern network hardware, the maximum physical RTT latency should not exceed 1ms even in a failure scenario.
+For example, in a three zone ring topology where each zone has one connection to its adjacent zone only, the primary path fiber distance cannot exceed 50 km, therefore making the secondary path less than 100 km.